tobiasksu/tracker.otl.gg/README.md

 ### 1.1.0 - 6/30/2019

-* Save end game stats received from olproxy to the database.
+* Save end game stats received from olmod to the database.
 * Update appsettings.json with the "signOff" parameter.

 ### 1.0.3 - 4/30/2019